R v Big M Drug Mart Ltd

 R v Big M Drug Mart Ltd (Her Majesty The Queen in Right of Canada v Big M Drug Mart Ltd) is a landmark decision by Supreme Court of Canada where the Court struck down the federal Lord's Day Act for violating section 2 of the Canadian Charter of Rights and Freedoms.
-This case had many firsts in constitutional law including being the first to interpret section 2.
+This case had many firsts in constitutional law including being the first to interpret section two.

 Background

-On Sunday, May 30, 1982, the Calgary store Big M Drug Mart was charged with unlawfully carrying on the sale of goods on a Sunday contrary to the Lord's Day Act of 1906.
-At trial the store was acquitted, and an appeal was dismissed by the Alberta Court of Appeal.